0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	movl	%eax, %gs
 ```

-in the beginning of the `startup_64`.
-All segment registers besides `cs` register now reseted as we joined into the `long mode`.
+All segment registers besides the `cs` register are now reset in `long mode`.

-The next step is computation of difference between where the kernel was compiled and where it was loaded:
+The next step is to compute the difference between the location the kernel was compiled to be loaded at and the location where it is actually loaded:

 ```assembly
 #ifdef CONFIG_RELOCATABLE